kenspirit/joi-to-json/README.md

 // const openApiSchema = parse(joiSchema, 'open-api')
 ```

+### definitions

+This should be a JSON object containing all schemas referenced by the `joiObj` definition.
+It's useful if **Named Link** case is used but the referenced schemas are provided externally.
+This object uses the schema id as key and schema itself as value.

 ### parserOptions

 * `includeSchemaDialect`: Default to be `false`.  `true` makes the parsed schema containing `$schema` field automatically.
 Value of the `$schema` is default for different output JSON format if it's not provided in options together.
 * `logicalOpParser`: Refer to **Special Joi Operator Support** below for detail usage.

 ## Features